lucianostegun/deep-origin-url-shortener/README.md

 ## 🙋‍♂️ Support

 For questions or issues, please refer to the project documentation or create an issue in the repository.

+## 📋 API Testing

+For your convenience, we've included an Insomnia collection file in the project root that contains example API calls to test all endpoints.

+**File**: `insomnia-collection.json`

+### How to use:

+1. Install [Insomnia](https://insomnia.rest/) (free API testing tool)
+2. Open Insomnia
+3. Click "Import" and select the `insomnia-collection.json` file from the project root
+4. The collection includes pre-configured requests for:
+   - Creating shortened URLs
+   - Retrieving URL lists
+   - Rate limiting examples

+All requests are pre-configured with the correct headers, base URLs, and example payloads to get you started quickly with API testing.